RiccardoCataldi/Negative-Melody-Generator/README.md

 # Edoardo(Negative-Melody-Generator)
 Negative Melody Generator

-If you don't know anything about music theory, here's a link to a youtube video where i got the inspiration from :
+If you're interested about music theory and want to know more about "Edoardo", here's a link to a YouTube video where you can find more details about my inspiration for the project:

 https://www.youtube.com/watch?v=0oI2iFrzA0o&t=226s